elabftw/elabdoc/doc/user-guide.rst

 ^^^^^^^^^^^^
 This field allows you to link an item from the database.
 Just begin to type the name of what you want to link and you will see an autocompletion list appear.
 Select the one you want and press Enter.
 The number of links is not limited.

-This feature can also be used to link an experiment to a particular Project.
-If you have a «Project» Item Type and have a Project item in your database, you will then be able to see all experiments linked to this project by clicking the Link icon.
+This feature can also be used to link an Experiment to a particular Project.
+If you have a «Project» Item Type and have a Project item in your database, you will then be able to see all Experiments linked to this project by clicking the Link icon.

-Linked experiments
+Linked Experiments
 ^^^^^^^^^^^^^^^^^^
-Same as above, but for experiments.
+Same as above, but for Experiments.

 Attach a file
 ^^^^^^^^^^^^^